amd/HPCTrainingDock/managed_systems_status/aac6/AAC6_system_status_CHANGELOG.md

 Newest entries first.
 Each entry summarises user-visible changes since the previous snapshot.
 The dated full snapshots live under `archive/`.

+## 2026-05-06

+More software packages for all the ROCm versions are being filled in and fixed.
+Notable fixes.
+  * The therock-23.1.0 MPI has a bug with `rccl_init`.
+Set an environment variable in the openmpi module file to disable rccl in MPI for this version of ROCm.
+  * afar and rocm-6.3.x sweeps are being installed
+  * rocprof-sys fixed for pytorch by including a `LD_LIBRARY_PATH` to the `libcaffe2_nvtrx.so` to fix rocprof-sys profiling of pytorch
+  * rocprof-compute is fixed for pytorch profiling to bring in the libomp.so library

 ## 2026-05-05

 A certificate has been added for some services on the cluster.